oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 **Position**: bit 4 of the PUBLISH Flags.

 This flag signifies whether the message is published as a retained message or not.
-See [[4.13 Retained Messages]](#retained-messages) for more information about Retained Messages.
+See [4.13 Retained Messages](#retained-messages) for more information about Retained Messages.

 #### 3.6.3.3 Packet Identifier <a id='pwq1a2---packet-identifier'></a>